 Here’s my six reasons to watch Los Angeles as one of the most exciting North American Cities transforming a 20th century car culture into a more sustainable, 21st century bicycle culture:

-1. CicLAvia is HUGE!: CicLAvia has captured the imagination of Angelenos and the world.
+1. CicLAvia is HUGE!: CicLAvia has captured the imagination of Angelenos!
 As candidate for Mayor Eric Garcetti said, it’s a “game-changer”.
-This event brings Angelenos together in a beautiful way that reimagines our public space.
-The momentum is increasing…look for six CicLAvia’s in 2013.
-Mark your calendar and plan to make a trip to join us.
+This event brings Angelenos together in a beautiful way that reimagines our public space (hear some of my thoughts as I biked the first CicLAvia).
+The momentum continues to increase with more and more CicLAvia’s each year.

 2. Capital of Social Rides: While CicLAvia is the mega-ride, on any given night in Los Angeles, there are countless groups of Angelenos riding together in a vast configuration of themed rides.
 It started with Midnight Ridazz, a fun, party-like alternative to Critical Mass (which has gone strong in LA since 1997).
 I’ll never forget participating in the “Heavy Metal Ride”, my first Midnight Ridazz ride after living in New York City for a few years.
 Midnight Ridazz got so huge that the founders decided to “open-source” the rides.
 This inspired a whole new generation of folks to lead rides.
 These rides no only allow participants to experience their city in a whole new way, they also build community.
 This community is now a movement!

 3. Complex Ecosystem of Organizations and Leaders: This growing movement consists of talented leaders and organizations working together for change.
 Staring with the LA County Bicycle Coalition, the county-wide advocacy organization I helped launch in 1998, there’s now a movement of organizations and leaders working together for change including: CICLE, Women on Bikes SoCal, LA Streetsblog, BikeSide, #bikeLA, Charlie Gandy, Ride-Arc, LA Street Summit, Biking in LA, Gary Rides Bikes, Art Cycle, the Bike Film Festival and CicLAvia.
 Together, they have worked on campaigns to increase bicycle funding, stripe Sharrows, create Bike Boulevards, create a new Bike Plan and the and secure funding from the 30/10 plan to implement $40 billion dollars of Measure R funds.
 There’s artists like Cache’s murals and those “Caution Please Pass with Care” signs that appeared a few years back.
+Here’s a short Bike Angeles documentary that includes me sharing a few thoughts on the growing bike movement.
 There’s plenty of other people and organizations also working for a more bike friendly LA and I’m grateful for their efforts.

 4. Epicenter of Community Bicycle Repair: While I could have included community bicycle repair spaces in the above ecosystem category, their dramatic growth in Southern California warrants their own category.
 Starting with the Bike Kitchen launched in the late 1990’s at the LA Eco Village, there are now, according to someone I spoke with, something like 14 Bike Kitchen-like spaces in Southern California.
 Whether its the Bike Oven on the Eastside, Bicrowave on the Westside, the Hub in Long Beach, these spaces not only provide a space for people to learn how to fix their own bike, they build community in the process.
 These are the engines getting people to ride.
 By the end of the 20th century, every neighborhood had a gas station.
 In my lifetime in the 21st Century, I can’t wait to see a community bike repair space in every neighborhood!